Getting JobKeeper Payment

 You must report income from JobKeeper Payment to us if you get an income support payment.
 Read about how to report income from JobKeeper Payment.

-The JobKeeper payment is paid to your eligible employer by the Australian Taxation Office (ATO).
-Your employer will tell you if they’re eligible and pay you JobKeeper payment as part of your usual wages.
+The Australian Taxation Office (ATO) pays JobKeeper Payment to your eligible employer.
+Your employer will tell you if they’re eligible and pay you JobKeeper Payment as part of your usual wages.

-Talk to your employer to find out if they are going to pay you through the JobKeeper Payment scheme.
+You should speak with your employer if you have any questions about JobKeeper Payment.
 You don’t need to call or visit us.

 How to choose the right payment for you

 Currently most people can’t get both: